 John 14:1 "Let not your heart be troubled; you believe in God, believe also in Me."

 Jesus perceived their state of mind.
 We could even say here, "their spirit."
-Their spirit was downcast because of the things that were entering their mind.
+Their spirit was downcast because of the things that were entering their minds.
 He immediately gives assurance that there is a future for them: being together with Him.
 He goes on to show that He must proceed first and that they would follow Him later.

 John 14:8 Philip said to Him, "Lord, show us the Father, and it is sufficient for us."